ChewWormLab/Chew-Worm-Lab-Post-Mass-Spectrometry-Peptide-processing/README.md

 Due to a large number of non-confident hits per sample, this code was written to allow for the identification of their associated peptides using the NCBI reference proteins database (refseq_protein).

-This code generates 2 lists of biotinylated and non-biotinylated peptide sequences and their associated proteins.
+This code generates 2 lists of biotinylated and non-biotinylated peptide sequences and their associated proteins in a CSV format.

 ## Packages used for code processing:
 This code was written for Windows OS and has only been used on these systems.
 This code was written in Python 3.9 and uses the following packages/libraries.